jack802gan/CO2-model/Statistical test/readme.txt

-This folder includes a sample statistical analysis.
+This folder includes a sample statistical analysis and the full data for the experiments.

 Files:
 1. CO2 model experiments statistical analysis.ipynb